Ilyasagibran007/AnyDownload/README.md

 ## Web GUI (index) on Port 3000

-Website Downloader also provides a simple web GUI for generating commands and directly triggering downloads from your browser.
+AnyDownload also provides a simple web GUI for generating commands and directly triggering downloads from your browser.

 ### Start the Web GUI